 Besides, there are some events such as skating, games, illuminations, and so on.

-If you have ever been to this city, please share with us your experience by commenting under this article.
+If you’ve visited these cities in Japan in December or January, please share your experiences by commenting under this article.
 Thanks for reading!

 Leave a Reply